thcopeland/attyr/README.md

 * Perspective and orthographic cameras are both possible.
 * Includes a small matrix library.
 * Many software rasterizers drop near-plane tris (faces partially in front of and behind the camera) instead of clipping them properly.
 This is a serious problem if you're writing a game.
 ATTYR uses the [Olano-Greer rasterization algorithm](https://www.csee.umbc.edu/~olano/papers/2dh-tri/2dh-tri.pdf) and handles near-plane tris correctly and efficiently.
 * ATTYR is fast (particularly on Alacritty).
-In one of the earlier tests, ATTYR rendered 219,497 faces at 50 FPS at a resolution of 136x70.
+In one test, ATTYR rendered 219,497 faces at 50 FPS at a resolution of 136x70.

 ## Usage